JohnTerragnoli/ECE382_Lab03/README.md

 After this was done, the code above was complied to make an [entire box](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab03/master/Basic%20Functionality.asm).

+This was done with a simple loop that drew lines next to each other.
+The column address just needed to be incremented each time a lines was drawn.
+There were no bugs in this transition.

 The largest problem I had with creating the box was to keep it from moving around whenever I pressed the SW3 button and also to get it to come up automatically.
-For some reason, I had numberous failures, one of which created this cool checkered pattern. [code](https://drive.google.com/file/d/0Bymb7kjtbzuqekFzMFBraWt3dk0/view?usp=sharing) [picture](https://drive.google.com/file/d/0Bymb7kjtbzuqYVpEZF9aemgtanc/view?usp=sharing)
+For some reason, I had numberous failures, one of which created this cool checkered pattern. [code](https://drive.google.com/file/d/0Bymb7kjtbzuqekFzMFBraWt3dk0/view?usp=sharing) [picture](https://drive.google.com/file/d/0Bymb7kjtbzuqYVpEZF9aemgtanc/view?usp=sharing).

+What I eventually did to fix this problem was to delete the while0 and while1 loops, since I was not waiting for an SW3 input anyway.
+Once I deleted these things, the box actually stopped moving and I did not have to worry about getting a case of the checkers again.

+Below is the final result of my toils for basic functionality:

 This creates a block on the LCD that is 8x8 pixels.
 The location of the block is passed into the subroutine via r12 and r13.